Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 * keys for updating the chain
 * various parameters for the genesis

 Furthermore, it specifies where to save the output that is used to invoke the node binary.
-Most of these options are of little importance when testing smart contracts and the easiest way to get started is to piggyback off of the example configuration file ``single-baker-example-p5.toml`` found `here<https://raw.githubusercontent.com/Concordium/concordium-misc-tools/9d347761aadd432cbb6211a7d7ba38cdc07f1d11/genesis-creator/examples/single-baker-example-p5.toml>`.
+Most of these options are of little importance when testing smart contracts and the easiest way to get started is to piggyback off of the example configuration file ``single-baker-example-p5.toml`` found `here <https://raw.githubusercontent.com/Concordium/concordium-misc-tools/9d347761aadd432cbb6211a7d7ba38cdc07f1d11/genesis-creator/examples/single-baker-example-p5.toml>`_.
 Inspecting the configuration reveals that it specifies an initial protocol version of 5, to output credentials for 1 baker account, 1 foundation account and 100 regular accounts.
 It specifies the system time at generation for the genesis time and finally specifies 5 seconds as the average time per block.

-Inspection of the tables at the ``accounts`` keys in the configuration you see that the baker account has an initial balance of 3.5 * 10^15 microCCD and stake of 3.0 * 10^15 microCCD, the foundation account has an initial balance of 10^16 microCCD and that the regular accounts each have an initial balance of 2.0 * 10^12.
-You can change the initial balances and stake if desired.
-The number of credentials produced for each type of account can adjusted by setting the values of the ``repeat`` keys to your choosing.
+Further inspection of the tables at the ``accounts`` keys reveals that the baker account has an initial balance of 3.5 * 10^15 microCCD and stake of 3.0 * 10^15 microCCD, the foundation account has an initial balance of 10^16 microCCD and that the regular accounts each have an initial balance of 2.0 * 10^12.
+You can change the initial stake and balances if desired.
+The number of credentials produced for each type of account can also be adjusted by setting the values of the ``repeat`` keys to your choosing.

 ..
 Note::

-    Note that the staked amount needed to participate in the finalization committee is some fraction of the total amount of existing CCD defined by the value of the ``capitalBound`` key in the configurations file.
+    Note that the staked amount needed to participate in the finalization committee is some fraction of the total amount of existing CCD.
 The total amount is the sum of the balances of all the baker and foundation accounts specified in the genesis configuration file.
 In this particular example, the stake is sufficient for baking.

 Save the file as ``single-baker-example-p5.toml`` and generate the genesis data: